Skip to content

 Islamic traditions ban the depiction of living creatures.

-Next time you are in Hagia Sophia, don’t just marvel at the domes and ceilings.
+Next time you are here, don’t just marvel at the domes and ceilings.
 Take a peek at the 6th-century floor; it has a story to tell.

-After Sultan Mehmed turned Hagia Sophia into a mosque, the Ottomans rolled out some carpets, but with a twist.
+After Sultan Mehmed turned it into a mosque, the Ottomans rolled out some carpets, but with a twist.
 Instead of laying them straight, they placed them at a funky angle.
-Have you ever noticed the turquoise carpets in Hagia Sophia have a slight angle?
+Have you ever noticed that turquoise carpets have a slight angle?
 It’s not a design choice; they angled them towards Mecca, the holiest city in Islam.

 Other little-known Hagia Sophia facts